osg-htc/docs/docs/other/install-cvmfs-stratum1.md

 If you are installing frontier-squid, create `/etc/httpd/conf.d/cvmfs.conf` and put the following lines into it:

 ```
+Listen 8081
-Listen 8081 KeepAlive On
+KeepAlive On
 ```

 If you are not installing frontier-squid, instead put the following lines into that file:

 ```
-Listen 8000 KeepAlive On
+Listen 8000
+Listen 8080
-Listen 8080 KeepAlive On
+KeepAlive On
 ```

 Then enable apache: